Fast & Accredited

 2. Each person must provide a form of identification that is recognised under UK law; such forms of identification include birth certificates, passports, Army identification card and so forth.

 3. EasyDNA provides a sampling kit which we will deliver directly to your sampler.
-This legal kit will contain all the necessary including the consent forms.
+This legal kit will contain all the necessities including the consent forms.

 At EasyDNA we offer legal DNA testing on all our DNA paternity and relationship tests.